kolotaev/servo-bench/README.md

 > Tests for minimal machines with limited resources (1 vCPU, 1 Gb RAM).

 _Note that all tests are performed on a dedicated vCPU.
-Results may vary for cheap VPS plans that use shared CPU resoirces_
+Results may (and will) vary for basic VPS plans that use shared CPU resources._

 - [Benchmark of various web-frameworks](#benchmark-of-various-web-frameworks)
   - [Tests](#tests)